sushi133/NanoString-RNAseq-crosswalk-project/README.md

-# Genomic Count Data Simulation and Model Comparison
+# Gene Expression Count Data Simulation and Model Comparison

-This script simulates genomic count data with pre-treatment and post-treatment measurements on two platforms.
+This script simulates gene expression count data with pre-treatment and post-treatment measurements on two platforms.
 It compares the performance of Lasso regression and XGBoost models in predicting data from a new platform (Platform 2) based on data from an original platform (Platform 1).
 The simulation includes various correlations: between pre- and post-treatment values, between certain genes, and between platforms.

 # Key Steps: